Package org.lazywizard.lazylib.ui

 getTextureId

 public int getTextureId()Returns the ID of the font's underlying texture atlas.
-Equivalent to callingSpriteAPI.getTextureId()
+Equivalent to callingSpriteAPI.getTextureId().- Returns:

 - The ID of the underlying texture atlas.